Non-Hausdorff etale groupoids and C*-algebras of left cancellative monoids: Introduction

 Specifically (see Section~\ref{sec:monoid} for details), the subrepresentation of the regular representation of~$I_\ell(S)$ defining $C^*_r(S)$ gives rise to a reduction $\G_P(S)$ of the Paterson groupoid of $I_\ell(S)$ and to a surjective homomorphism $C^*_r(\G_P(S))\to C^*_r(S)$.
 When this map is an isomorphism, it is natural to define~$C^*(S)$ as $C^*(\G_P(S))$.
 This C$^*$-algebra can be described in terms of generators and relations, since there is such a description for $C^*(I_\ell(S))$, and simultaneously its definition as a groupoid C$^*$-algebra subsumes a number of results on (partial) crossed product decompositions of semigroup C$^*$-algebras.
 The trouble, however, is that this does not work for all $S$, the map $C^*_r(\G_P(S))\to C^*_r(S)$ is not always an isomorphism.

-In~\cite{MR4151331} Spielberg introduced, in a more general context of left cancellative small categories (LCSCs), a quotient $\G(S)$ of $\G_P(S)$ that kills some ``obvious'' elements in the kernel of $C^*_r(\G_P(S))\to C^*_r(S)$ (see Proposition~\ref{prop:G_P=G}).
-But as he showed, the canonical homomorphism $C^*_r(\G(S))\to C^*_r(S)$ can still have a nontrivial kernel for LCSCs.
-We show that the same is true for left cancellative monoids.
+In~\cite{MR4151331} Spielberg introduced, in a more general context of left cancellative small categories, a quotient $\G(S)$ of $\G_P(S)$ that kills some ``obvious'' elements in the kernel of $C^*_r(\G_P(S))\to C^*_r(S)$ (see Proposition~\ref{prop:G_P=G}).
+But as he showed, the canonical homomorphism $C^*_r(\G(S))\to C^*_r(S)$ can still have a nontrivial kernel.
 It should be said that the kernel of $C^*_r(\G(S))\to C^*_r(S)$ is small: under rather general assumptions (for example, for all countable $S$ with trivial group of units) $C^*_r(S)$ can be identified with the essential groupoid C$^*$-algebra $C^*_\ess(\G(S))$ of $\G(S)$, as defined by Kwa\'{s}niewski and Meyer~\cite{MR4246403}.
 Still, we do not think that this is enough to call $C^*(\G(S))$ the full semigroup C$^*$-algebra of $S$ when $C^*_r(\G(S))\ne C^*_r(S)$.

 Spielberg showed that there are two sufficient conditions for the equality $C^*_r(\G(S))=C^*_r(S)$, one is that $\G(S)$ is Hausdorff, the other is that $S$ is finitely aligned, which is equivalent to saying that every constructible ideal of $S$ is finitely generated.
 Already the first condition covers, for example, all group embeddable monoids.
 For such monoids we have $\G(S)=\G_P(S)$, and the corresponding full semigroup C$^*$-algebras $C^*(S)=C^*(\G(S))=C^*(\G_P(S))$ have been recently comprehensively studied by Laca and Sehnem~\cite{LS}.